 How to Serve Peanut Butter Cookies with Jelly

-You can store these cookies in an airtight container on the counter or in the fridge for up to 4 days.
+Fridge: You can store these peanut butter jelly cookies covered at room temperature or in the fridge.
+They should stay good for up to 4 days.